define-private-public/PSRayTracing/README.rst

    look at ``src/Interfaces/`` to see more

-3. Instead of rendering to PPM files (via standard output), ``stb_image_write`` is used to write directly to PNGs; A file format that you’re not ashamed to take back home and introduce to Mom.
+3. Instead of rendering to PPM files (via standard output), ``stb_image_write`` is used to write directly to PNGs; A file format that you're not ashamed to take back home and introduce to Mom.

 4. The ``random_*`` functions have put into their own ``RandomGenerator`` object; this helps perf. and multi-threading (more further down).